|

 practice it succeeded in planting seeds of doubt not only among the public

 but also right in the ranks of cadres who were members of the Party.
-From the Nhan Van Giai Pham group to
+From the Nhan Van

-subsequent dissident writers and artists, they all were stormy petrels, and
+artists, they all were stormy petrels, and in that light they truly and

-propel the collapse of communism.
-Of
+practically preceded renovation and helped propel the collapse of

-course, I don't take into account the type of writers serving the communist
+into account the type of writers serving the communist government, those who

-NMT: What do you think about overseas
+do you think about overseas Vietnamese literature?
+Are you pessimistic or optimistic about

-And what's your projection of its future?
+it?
+And what's your projection of its

 NTV: Why should there be pessimism?
 I have a habit, probably shaped by my